oxisto/okr2go/README.md

 ### Run build script

-Run the included build script to install all dependencies (Angular and Go) and build an executable with the packed web frontend.
+Run the included build script to install all dependencies (React and Go) and build an executable with the packed web frontend.
 This will also run `go install`, so that your system-specific executable is available globally, if you have the `go/bin` directory in your path.

 ```
 ./build.sh
 ```

-## Launch
+### Launch

-Just launch the `okr2go` executable from the `bin` folder of your system, i.e. `bin/darwin-amd64`.
+Just launch the `okr2go` executable from the `bin` folder representing your system, i.e. `bin/darwin-arm64/okr2go`.
 A browser window with the web ui should open automatically.